-This is the first of two funding opportunities for Integrated Behavioral Health.
+This is the first of a two-part funding opportunities for Integrated Behavioral Health.
 The IBH Assessment and Planning Grant funding opportunity will be followed by an IBH Implementation Grant funding opportunity.
 Participation in the IBH Assessment and Planning Grant is required to be eligible to apply for the IBH Implementation Grant.
 Further explanation can be found in the Request for Proposals.

 The primary applicant (grant fiscal agent) must meet the following requirement: